pivotal/docs-tap/vscode-extension/troubleshooting.hbs.md

 # Troubleshooting Tanzu Developer Tools for VS Code

-This topic describes what to do when encountering issues with Tanzu Developer Tools for VS Code.
+This topic tells you what to do when you encounter issues with VMware Tanzu Developer Tools for Visual Studio Code (VS Code).

 ## <a id='cannot-view-workloads'></a> Unable to view workloads on the panel when connected to GKE cluster